Gary Eikenberry Consulting

 Whatever your operating system or computing environment, a few simple habits can help protect you from malware and other threats which can transform your computer into a portal into a nightmare of hijacked email, ransomed data, stolen passwords or even stolen identities and other disasters.
 Just as Gary tells students in his self-defence and street-proofing classes, our purpose here isn't to make you paranoid, but to arm you with information and techniques to make you safer.

 - I'm not using Windows so I'm safe: Not exactly.
 While MS Windows has a reputation of being more vulnerable no operating system is 100% safe.
-Apple's iOS and OS-X as well as Android and Linux have been getting a lot more attention from the purveyors of malware, spyware and other nasty things that can compromise your computer.
-Besides having your operating system targeted you should be concerned about security threats that are "operating system agnostic" like the so-called Heartbleed Bug or the "Poodle" vulnerability which exploit weaknesses via a web browser, whatever the operatng system under which it runs.
+Apple's iOS and OS-X as well as Android and Linux have been getting a lot more attention from the purveyors of malware, spyware and other nasty things that can compromise your computer or other connected device.
+Besides having your operating system targeted you should be concerned about security threats that are "operating system agnostic" like the so-called Heartbleed Bug or the "Poodle" vulnerability which exploit weaknesses via a web browser, whatever the operating system under which it runs.

-- Protective software: While MS Windows has a reputation of being more vulnerable, and therefore more in need of software that is designed to protect you from the wide range or malware threats, no operating system is 100% safe.
+- Protective software: While MS Windows has a reputation of being more vulnerable, and therefore more in need of software designed to protect you from the wide range of malware threats, no operating system is 100% safe.
 Anti-virus software and browser plug-ins, while not infallible, are definitely advisable.
-And never spend more on protective software than your data or personal identity is worth to you.
+Never spend more on protective software than your data or personal identity is worth to you.
 There are good free and open source options out there, but many of the free versions, especially for Microsoft, Apple or Android systems, have paid versions that are even better.

-- Hover before you click: Chances are very good that your bank, or eBay or PayPal will never send you an email containing a link to your account and that link that looks like it points to www.paypal.com is really going to a completely different domain with a fake log in page intended to steal your user id and password.
+- Hover before you click: Chances are very good that your bank, or eBay or PayPal will never send you an email containing a link to your account.
+The link that looks like it points to www.paypal.com may be actually going to a completely different domain with a fake log in page intended to steal your user id and password.
 When it comes to browsing the same can be true.
 If you hover your mouse over a link and the URL displayed points to a different domain than the displayed link purports to represent don't click it!

 - Backup, backup, BACKUP!
-Anything that's worth saving on your computer is worth backing up.
+Anything that's worth saving on your computer (or phone or tablet) is worth backing up.
 Not convinced?
 Reformat your hard drive to find out what you could be missing after an infection or a system crash.
 Well don't really format your hard drive, but think about what you could lose if you did.
+And what about all those photos you have on your phone if it gets lost, stolen or run over by a garbage truck?

 - Be careful of what you store in the cloud: On-line or cloud storage can be great, but you should always remember that whenever you store data there you're trusting someone else to protect it, so we would advise against cloud storage for anything you wouldn't ask a stranger to keep an eye on for you while you go get another cup of coffee.